Simon-whale/GrpcApi/README.md

 6. **create a python client to connect to the API.**\
       Update: This has changed with new versions of Visual Studio, I will update this project as soon as possible Add reference to Python client here
+7. **Add Unit Tests**
+      My prefered framework of choice is xUnit with Moq